cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 stanza, identifying and reports that produce PR or ROC images, and then appending those results images into the 'plot_files' list.

-## Experiment Config Custom Report Schema Differences
+## Experiment Config Custom Report Stanza Differences
-When designing your own custom reports, the alternate schema behaviors described in the previous sections will not apply to your report type without significant modifications to [jb_experiment_to_rules](../../bin/jb_experiment_to_rules).
-Without making those modifications, it's best to treat the inclusion of a custom report into your experiment as a strict follower of the [basic report schema](#Basic Report Schema), and not expect the experiment rules generation process to auto-fill any missing fields for the custom report.
+When designing your own custom reports, the alternate stanza behaviors described in the previous sections will not apply to your report type without significant modifications to [jb_experiment_to_rules](../../bin/jb_experiment_to_rules).
+Without making those modifications, it's best to treat the inclusion of a custom report into your experiment as a strict follower of the [basic report config structure](#Basic Report Config Structure), and not expect the experiment rules generation process to auto-fill any missing fields for the custom report.

-# Schema Details
+# Details
-This section provides more information about each of the fields in the basic Report schema.
+This section provides more information about each of the fields in the basic Report structure.

 ## reports
 A list of reports to produce, where each Report is represented by a single Report plugin as